anmarkoulis/event-sourcing/docs/presentation.md

 **LinkedIn**: linkedin.com/in/anmarkoulis
 **Dev.to**: dev.to/markoulis

+**📚 Full Implementation**: github.com/anmarkoulis/event-sourcing-fastapi-celery

 <!--
 Thank you all for your attention.
 I hope I've convinced you that raw events are worth loving.

+I've shared the complete implementation on GitHub - you can see all the patterns we discussed in action: the command handlers, event handlers, projections, and the full FastAPI + Celery integration.
+Feel free to explore the code, run it locally, and adapt it to your own projects.

 I'm happy to take questions and discuss any aspect of event sourcing, CQRS, or the Python ecosystem.
 Let's have a great discussion!
 -->